hailingfang/documentation/file-format/plink-bed-file.rst

 .fam file
 ============

-A text file without header line. and one line per sample with six fields.
+fam file is a plaintext file without header line. and one line per sample with six fields.

 .. code::

+    [%info "fam plaintext file"]<>()
     [%file $famfile]<>(dsp="assign the fam file to the variable") [$linenum = $filelen($famfile)]<>(dsp="get the line number of the file") [%let $white_space]<>(dsp="$white is is equal \t or \n")